premchander-revature/interviewquestions/.NET FULL STACK/C#OOPS.md

 Constructor Overloading allows us to call a different constructor based on the input parameters we’ve provided when creating a new instance of the class.
 For each accepted parameter scenario, we must define the constructor to be used.
 We can have as many constructor overloads as you wish.

-We’ve added another constructor function that accepts a single string input in the example below.
+We’ve added another constructor function that accepts a single-string input in the example below.
 If an input is provided, it will set the name variable to that of the input value.

 ```C#
 class Sample